Frequently Asked Questions (FAQs)

 How much should I donate?

-We do not provide any guidance or recommendation for gift amounts.
+We do not provide a recommendation for gift amounts.
 In accordance with the principle of dana, it is up to each individual to decide how much is appropriate to give.

 How else can I help?